 California lawmakers to scrutinize new bullet-train plans

 SACRAMENTO, Calif.
-(AP) — State lawmakers will have their first chance to critique the officials in charge of California's $64 billion high-speed rail project over a new business plan.
+(AP) — State lawmakers will have their first opportunity to quiz the officials responsible for California's $64 billion high-speed rail plans at a committee hearing Monday to review a new business plan that calls for overhauling its proposed route and postponing the first service by three years.